Go back

 Ketamine For The Treatment of Obsessive-Compulsive Disorder

-Obsessive-compulsive disorder (OCD) is a common and debilitating disorder with features that include unwanted and persistent thoughts, urges, or images (obsessions) that may lead to repetitive behaviors (compulsions).
-These behaviors or mental acts (i.e., repeated hand washing, counting, checking) are aimed to lessen distress or 'prevent' an unrealistic disastrous event or situation if not performed.
-This interferes with daily life, causes significant distress, and is commonly associated with anxiety.
+Obsessive-compulsive disorder (OCD) is a common and debilitating condition characterized by unwanted and persistent thoughts, urges, or images (obsessions) that often lead to repetitive behaviors (compulsions).
+These behaviors or mental acts (such as repeated hand washing, counting, or checking) are intended to reduce distress or prevent an unrealistic disastrous event or situation.
+OCD interferes with daily life, causes significant distress, and is commonly associated with anxiety.

 New research suggests that glutamatergic neurotransmission contributes to the pathophysiology of this debilitating disorder.
 Ketamine’s primary mechanism of action involves inhibition of the glutamate-mediated n-methyl-d-aspartate (NMDA) receptor.
 Today we will briefly review OCD, including epidemiology, symptoms, current treatment, and lastly discuss how ketamine therapy may be an option for treatment.